bcreasy/octopress/source/_posts/2013-05-06-back-to-the-future.markdown

 The purpose of this site is to be the central hub for my digital life, hosted and curated by me.
 Here, anyone can easily find my accounts on various services as well as read random thoughts and original content I felt were necessary to share with the universe.

 So scroll back and enjoy the old content.
-Stick around and enjoy the future content.
+Stick around and enjoy the future content!